Battersea Park Street Circuit: History

 The track was designed by Formula E's London event team and British architect Simon Gibbons.
 Wandsworth Council approved of the circuit and the double race on 19 February 2015.

 The circuit was criticized for being too narrow and too bumpy, with Jérôme d'Ambrosio suffering broken suspension.
 A last-minute change to turn 1 had to be implemented and the race had to be started under a pace car.

 There was controversy over the park circuit taking place in a Grade II* listed park, with opposition to the disruption the races and subsequent build period would cause to a free public space.
 Around the race weekends a majority of the park was closed to the public for four days with a three-week disruption period.
 The local community set up a group to oppose any further races in the park.

+On June 26, 2015, Boris Johnson, who was Mayor of London at the time, drove the Spark-Renault SRT_01E around the circuit in an effort to promote the E-prix.

 In June 2016 Formula E announced that, on the basis of understanding between Formula E and the Battersea Park Action Group, Formula E would not return.